cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/02_users.md

 {: .note }
 >If you invite the users in Admin | Expert mode:
->- you can use the single user or multiple users option.
+>- You can use the _Single user_ or _Multiple users_ option.
->- you must select a specific Available template card.
+>- You must select a specific Available template card.
 For more information, see [Access Card Templates](/access_management/#access-card-templates/).

 ## Editing Users
 {: .d-inline-block }